What Is A Townhouse? Everything You Need To Know

 - Smaller living space: While townhouses typically have multiple floors, they’re usually not very large in terms of square footage.
 Additionally, living in a home split among multiple floors can become a problem for mobility and accessibility, especially for older home buyers.

-How To Buy A Townhome
+How To Buy A Townhouse: 5 Steps

 The process of buying a townhome is virtually the same as purchasing a traditional house, but there are some additional considerations.
-Use the following steps to find the perfect townhome for you.
+Use the following steps to find the perfect townhome for you:

 1. Calculate Your Housing Budget